-This course is suitable for college-preparatory students who have completed Spanish 1 with a C or better.
-Students will learn more about the teenage Spanish speaking world, including the United States.
+MCA PARTICIPANT STUDENTS ONLY.
+This course is suitable for college-preparato have completed Spanish 1 with a C or bette learn more about the teenage Spanish speaking able for college-preparatory students who anish 1 with a C or better.
+Students will e teenage Spanish speaking world, including the United States.
 Students will sustain brief conversations on simple, everyday topics demonstrating understandable pronunciation.
 Students will summarize, orally and in writing, the main points of a simple reading passage.
 Regular completion of homework and projects as assigned each night is necessary to succeed in this course.
 Students are expected to participate in impromptu conversations.